Jane White's book America, Welcome To The Poorhouse is an angry rant that you just may agree with incessantly.

 Publisher: FT Press.
 A compact 247-pages in hardcover.

-Summary: This is one angry, no-nonsense book!
-Jane White blames more politicians than I can name for causing the mess we’re all in.
+Summary: America, Welcome To The Poorhouse is one angry, no-nonsense book!
+Jane White blames more politicians than I can name for causing the mess we're all in.
 She plays no favorites and thinks both parties are corrupt.
 Phil Gram (R-TX) deregulating the banking industry is the genesis of this crisis, while Chris Dodd (D-CT) is blamed for carrying bank deregulation further by deregulating exotic financial instruments.

 Jane even questions whether Bernanke knows anything about economics.
 One of my favorite assertion of her's is that big business owns both parties, and politicians are just playing puppets to their lobbyists.

 In a great irony, Jane writes that Congress has a higher standard of living than the taxpayers who subsidize it.
 So true as the average salary for a House and Senate member is $174,000 a year, or 4X the US median wage.
 Meanwhile, as of 2006, 290 members of Congress were receiving an average pension of $61,000 a year!
 As a result, those jaded politicians stay in politics for way too long and take way too much of our money.

 The solution for everything seems to come from putting lobbyists out of business by introducing campaign reform.
 Furthermore, we should refuse to contribute to Congress and instead, fund a citizen's revolt!
 Jane concludes by saying America needs to prepare for an “Economics Olympics” with higher education as the key to winning gold.